Dan1mir/AES-Text-Editor/README.md

    - These encrypted files can only be opened with this text editor.

 ## File sharing
-  If you want to share encrypted file with someone, you need to send the encrypted file itself and `aesKeyInfo.json` file from main directory.
-Just drop keyInfo file in the main directory and open the encrypted file.
+   If you want to share encrypted file with someone, you need to send the encrypted file itself and `aesKeyInfo.json` file from main directory or your own file with encryption keys.
+   You can use the "Set Encrypt Key" button to use multiple encryption keys.